agriya/groupdeal/README.md

 # GroupDeal

-GroupDeal is an open source online buying daily deal platform that is capable to run sites similar to Groupon,Groupalia,etc. It is written in CakePHP with MySQL.
+GroupDeal is an open source online group-buying / daily deal platform that is capable to run sites similar to Groupon clones, Groupalia, Gilt, etc. Ideal to improve viral sales for stocked inventory through tipping point strategy.

 > This is project is part of Agriya Open Source efforts.
 GroupDeal was originally a paid script and was selling around 14000 Euros.
 It is now released under dual license (OSL 3.0 & Commercial) for open source community benefits.